jamescosborn/zoo-app/README.md

 2. Navigate to the project directory in the command prompt

-*To view code:*
-3. Open with your favorite text editor
+3. Open with your favorite text editor  *(to view code)*

 OR

-*To view app:*
-4. Use the following commands to launch the site in a browser (Chrome)
+4. Use the following commands to launch the site in a browser *(to view app in browser, Chrome)*

 ```
 TO START: